Impossible Foods makes plant-based pork now, and it's scary-similar to the real thing

 The Silicon Valley-based startup that launched the Impossible Burger in 2016 is tackling another meat.
 At CES 2020 in Las Vegas on Monday, the company debuted Impossible Pork, a plant-based substitute designed to mimic ground meat from pigs.
 It'll launch Impossible Sausage later this month.

-"Pigs are the single most popular source of meat globally, and particularly in Asia," CEO Pat Brown said during a visit to the company's Redwood City, California, headquarters.
-"Internationally, it's a clear No. 1, and our goal [and] our mission is global.
-For us to have an impact, particularly in Asia, pork is kind of a no-brainer."
+Traditional meat production is a "ridiculous technology for food," CEO Pat Brown said at Impossible Foods' CES press conference Monday, punctuating the air with his hand as he answered a reporter's question about his breaking point that led to pursuing plant-based meat.
+Traditional meat, he said, contributes significantly to "the two biggest threats humanity has ever faced, which is catastrophic climate change and a catastrophic meltdown in biodiversity."

+"Are you kidding me?"
+Brown asked the crowd of international press, sitting on the edge of his chair under bright lights in what would otherwise be the moody, dim lighting of the Kumi Japanese restaurant of the Mandalay Bay resort on the Vegas Strip.
+"This is the absolute most important task in the world," he finished, sparking applause and whoops of approval from pockets of the audience.

 Impossible Pork, which is gluten free and designed for kosher and halal certification, looks strikingly similar to real pork, with its light pink hue when raw and tender, juicy texture after cooking.
-My CNET colleagues say it tastes just like the real thing.
+Given I've never eaten pig meat due to religious reasons, I can't personally speak to how similar the flavor is, but my CNET colleagues say it tastes just like the real thing.
 There's no word yet on where and when it'll be sold.

 The new product joins a growing list of plant-based meat products looking to decrease the need for animals as a food source.
 Driven by a desire to reduce environmental impact and offer health benefits such as lower cholesterol and fat, several companies offer products like plant-based bacon, sausages and meatballs.
 Beyond Meat, a close competitor to Impossible Burger, also sells plant-based ground meat and sausages, and last year teamed up with KFC to offer plant-based chicken.